ktao/twitter-duplicate-detection/README.md

 The cleaned version of the experimental code used for our paper Groundhog Day: Duplicate Detection on Twitter

 ## Model Generation
 The duplicate detection needs a model.
-The model can be trained by
+The model can be trained when feature data are ready.
+Instead, you can use the classification.model file as given.
+Of course, then you need the instance with the corresponding set of features.

 ## Configuration
 ### Database